JSaKL/Radiokl/README.md

 ### Installing

 * Clone or download this software
+* Install FFmpeg to get FFplay if needed
 * Build it with "cargo build --release" in the project root directory

 ### Executing program